School COVID-19 cases spur Israeli parents to vaccinate kids

-With infections falling from more than 10,000 daily cases in January to single digits in June, Israel has dropped nearly all social distancing and will open its borders to vaccinated tourists next month.
+With infections falling from more than 10,000 daily cases in January to single digits, Israel has dropped nearly all social distancing.
+It hopes to admit vaccinated tourists as of July.

-But daily cases more than doubled to 125 on Monday after outbreaks at two schools, attributed to the more infectious Delta variant.
+But after daily cases more than doubled to 125 on Monday after outbreaks at two schools attributed to the more infectious Delta variant, Prime Minister Naftali Bennett announced that border clampdowns could be extended as part of new precautions.

-“Now, after the COVID outbreaks, I said - today, today, I don’t give a damn, today.” said Yizhak Nevo, who took his 13-year-old daughter to get the jab in the town of Binyamina, where one school had a recent outbreak.
+“Vaccinate your children,” he urged in televised remarks, warning that currently allotted doses would expire on July 9.

 Israel’s two largest healthcare providers say appointments for 12-15-year-old vaccinations have doubled and tripled in the last few days.

+“Now, after the COVID outbreaks, I said - today, today, I don’t give a damn, today,” said Yizhak Nevo, who took his 13-year-old daughter to get the jab in the town of Binyamina, where one school had a recent outbreak.

-The Health Ministry on Monday recommended that 12-15-year-olds get vaccinated and is now investing in outreach to get parents to bring their children in for shots. [nL2N2O31UH ]
+The Health Ministry on Monday recommended that 12-15-year-olds get vaccinated and is now investing in outreach to parents.

-Other parents still see no rush.
+Not all parents see a rush.
 Eldad Askof, who got the vaccine himself, sat outside a school with his 13-year-old son Amit, both wearing masks.

 But experts say there will be no herd immunity if the younger generation is not vaccinated.